Life As a Geographic Information Systems Technician

-Job Description: Assist scientists, technologists, or related professionals in building, maintaining, modifying, or using geographic information systems (GIS) databases.
+Position Description Assist scientists, technologists, or related professionals in building, maintaining, modifying, or using geographic information systems (GIS) databases.
 May also perform some custom application development or provide user support.

-Life As a Geographic Information Systems Technician
+List of Geographic Information Systems Technician Job Duties

 - Maintain or modify existing Geographic Information Systems (GIS) databases.